Poles 1469

 "Poles 1469" is a song by American rapper Trippie Redd featuring fellow American rapper 6ix9ine.
-Written alongside producer Pi'erre Bourne, it was released as a music video on April 27, 2017, as the second single from Trippie's debut mixtape A Love Letter to You (2017).
+Produced by Pi'erre Bourne, it was released on April 27, 2017, as the second single from Trippie Redd's debut mixtape A Love Letter to You (2017).
+The song served as an early introduction to 6ix9ine for many listeners, predating his breakthrough debut solo single "Gummo" by several months.